Learn about your initial and ongoing customer due diligence (CDD) obligations for existing customers.

 Customer is a pre-commencement customer

-• The purchase or sale of precious metals, stones or products for $10,000 or more in physical currency or virtual assets (table 2 of section 6)
+• the purchase or sale of precious metals, stones or products for $10,000 or more in physical currency or virtual assets

-• Brokering the sale, purchase or transfer of real estate, or directly selling or transferring real estate without a broker (table 5 of section 6)
+• brokering the sale, purchase or transfer of real estate, or selling or transferring real estate without a broker

 When you must complete initial CDD on pre-commencement customers